nicktill/solidity-app/README.md

 Solidity
 ========

-Exploring Web3 Technologies like Solidity used to primarily create smart-contracts utilizing Ethereums ERC-20 network.
+exploring into web3 technologies like Solidity used to primarily create smart-contracts utilizing Ethereums ERC-20 network.
 ERC-20 is similar, in some respects, to bitcoin, Litecoin, and any other cryptocurrency; ERC-20 tokens are blockchain-based assets that have value and can be sent and received.
 The primary difference is that instead of running on their own blockchain, ERC-20 tokens are issued on the Ethereum network.